Skip to main content

 Mantine

-1. 1.Remove MantineProvider wrapper from your app root
+1. 1.Remove MantineProvider wrapper from app root

 From